 Conclusion

-Overall, living in Oman is affordable compared with many Gulf peers — average monthly rent in Muscat is about 18% lower than Dubai’s.
-You’ll likely spend most on housing and private schooling, while groceries and public healthcare stay comparatively cheap.
+Living in Oman is affordable compared with many Gulf peers.
+Average monthly rent in Muscat is about 18% lower than Dubai’s.
+Housing and private schooling will likely take the largest share of your budget, while groceries and basic healthcare stay comparatively cheap.
 Budget for roughly OMR 400–700 monthly for modest living, more if you want expat comforts.
-Use local markets, shared housing, and employer insurance to cut costs and stretch savings without sacrificing quality of life.
+Local markets, shared housing, and employer insurance are the most reliable ways to cut costs and grow savings without giving up quality of life.